gvwilson/sdxpy/src/layout/index.md

 ### The Liskov Substitution Principle

-We are able to re-use tests as our code evolved because of the [%i "Liskov Substitution Principle" "software design!Liskov Substitution Principle" %][%g liskov_substitution_principle "Liskov Substitution Principle" %][%/i%], which states that it should be possible to replace objects in a program with objects of derived classes
+We are able to re-use tests as our code evolved because of the [%g liskov_substitution_principle "Liskov Substitution Principle" %], which states that it should be possible to replace objects in a program with objects of derived classes